Phonics and Reading

 In EYFS and Year 1, children will bring home a phonically decodable reading book for adult supported practice at home, as well as having access to online books on Oxford Owl and Bug Club.

-All children will also have access to a library of books, and class books known as bedtime reads, which while they may not be able to access the stories independently, should be enjoyed with an adult at home.
+All children will also have access to a library of books, and class books known as reading for pleasure books, these books should be enjoyed with an adult at home.

 In Year 2 to Year 6 children will home a range of different books from the book band that they have been allocated by the class teacher.
 They also have access to online books on Bug Club